Gideon Rachman

-Life and career
+Early life

 He was born in 1963 in England, son of Jewish South Africans, but spent some of his childhood in South Africa.
 His uncle, Ronnie Hope, was news editor at The Jerusalem Post.
 He read History at Gonville and Caius College, Cambridge, gaining a first class honours degree from Cambridge University in 1984.

 While at Gonville and Caius, he was a friend of future MI6 renegade agent Richard Tomlinson, whom he provided with a reference for his Kennedy Scholarship application.

 He began his career with the BBC World Service in 1984.
 From 1988 to 1990, he was a reporter for The Sunday Correspondent newspaper, based in Washington, D.C.

 He spent 15 years at The Economist newspaper; first as its deputy American editor, then as its South-east Asia correspondent from a base in Bangkok.
 He then served as The Economist's Asia editor before taking on the post of Britain editor from 1997 to 2000, following which he was posted in Brussels where he penned the Charlemagne European-affairs column.

 At The Financial Times, Rachman writes on international politics, with a particular stress on American foreign policy, the European Union and geopolitics in Asia.

 Gideon Rachman maintains a blog on the FT site.
 His brother is Tom Rachman, the author of the novel The Imperfectionists, and his sister Carla is an art historian.
 Their sister, Emily, died of breast cancer in 2012.